 If the transaction is over any set transaction limits, you will receive an alert at the top of the screen.

-If you are unsure how to add a specific transaction type not discussed above, visit our help file on unusual transactions and how to create those in ISP.
+If you are unsure about how to add a specific transaction type not discussed above, visit our help file on unusual transactions and how to create those in ISP.